jackdelahunt/Kasic/docs/command_greater.md

 ---

 # Greater
-The greater command is used to determine if a given numbe is greater then another
+The greater command is used to determine if a given number is greater then another
 ```
 great [number, number]
 ```